weimjay/dnmp/README.md

 // flush privileges Refresh permission information
 ```

-3\.
-Then use the php container directly`172.0.17.1:3306`Just connect
+3. Then use the php container directly`172.0.17.1:3306`Just connect

 ### 8.6 SQLSTATE\[HY000] \[1130] Host '172.19.0.2' is not allowed to connect to this MySQL server

-1. Currently using mysql-server `8.0.28`The above version, php version is required`7.4.7`The above can only be connected
+This project currently uses mysql-server `8.0.28` or above, and the php version requires `7.4.7` or above to connect.

 ## License